 For St. Peter’s Basilica, I can only recommend you, as well as for the Trevi Fountain, to get up early enough.
 At 6 o’clock, you do not have to be there right away, it should be early enough if you’re around 8 o’clock at the basilica.
 We were there at 9 o’clock, even when a fair took place, and were able to snap photos without large crowds.

 Photo Hotspot #5 in Rome: Romantic view at Pincio hill

 If you walk up the Spanish Steps and then turn left, you will pass several cute hotspots.
-Among other things, there was a wall full of Orleander, the flowers looked wild so I assume that they come back every year.
-At some point you come to the Villa Medici, which can be reached by a staircase.
-Infront of the villa is a small platform with a small wall on which you can sit and enjoy a stunning view over Rome.
-It was really romantic!
-The same view you have from the well-known Terazza del Pincio which is not far away, only it is very crowded, as this spot is quite well known.
+Among other things, there was a wall full of Oleander, the flowers looked wild so I assume that they come back every year.
+At some point, you come to the Villa Medici, which can be reached by a staircase.
+In front of the villa is a small platform with a small wall on which you can sit and enjoy a stunning view over Rome.
+It was romantic!
+The same view you have from the well-known Terrazza del Pincio which is not far away, only it is very crowded, as this spot is quite well known.
 So the tip with the Villa Medici is a little insider.